StuyCSDojo/dojo-resources/public_resources/source/stuycs/apcs/ap/mergesort_introduction.rst

 Here are some questions to ponder over (in order of ascending difficulty):

 1. Is there a best case scenario?
 A worst case scenario?
-2. How many times do you need to half the list before you can start merging
+2. How many times do you need to half the list before you can start merging?
 3. What disadvantage(s) does mergesort have compared to other sorting algorithms?
+4. How might splitting and remerging the list be faster than selection sort or insertion sort?
-4. Determine the runtime of this algorithm.
+5. Determine the runtime of this algorithm.
 What is the ratio of the time it takes to sort the list and the size of the list?